EmuPi/User-Interface/README.md

 User-Interface
 ==============

-The user interface on the EmuPi.
+The user interface on the EmuPi game console by Abscission PC.